 Satellite lesions are secondary lesions that form in close proximity to a primary lesion.
-Finding satellite lesions on an exam can be an important diagnostic clue, as they are associated with some specific conditions, and they can also be used in the staging and evaluation of disease.
+Finding these lesions on an exam can be an important diagnostic clue, as they are associated with some specific conditions, and they can also be used in the staging and evaluation of disease.
 The presence of satellite lesions generally indicates a disease is more advanced, as it has had more time to spread in a localized area.

 Lesions in general are abnormal tissue changes.
 They can be associated with a number of things, ranging from inflammation associated with cuts and burns to the proliferation of cells associated with cancer.
 Often, lesions are visible to the naked eye or can be identified on an X-ray or other imaging study.
 Sometimes, they are subtle enough to require a biopsy so samples can be taken and looked at under a microscope.